superfly/macaroon/macaroon-thought.md

 * They're rigidly structured: every Macaroon is a set of restrictions on what its holder can do.
 These are called caveats.
-All caveats must clear for the token to authorize an action.
+All caveats must approve an action (or "clear") for the token to authorize that action.

 * Anybody can take a Macaroon and add additional caveats to it before saving it or passing it on to someone else.
 This is called "attenuation".